 - Retail.
 In the retail space, the leading strategic priority is omni-channel commerce.
 This translates to nearly $5.0 billion in spending for related platforms and order orchestration and fulfillment.

 - Utilities.
 Meanwhile, the top priority for the utility industry is digital grid.
 This will consequently drive investments of more than $13.6 billion in intelligent and predictive grid management and digital grid simulation.

 IDC predicts the largest investments in DX use cases across all industries in 2019 will be freight management, autonomic operations, robotic manufacturing, and intelligent and predictive grid management.

-Innovation and competitive advantages
+Innovation and digital transformation

 “European manufacturing companies are increasingly adopting innovation accelerator technologies,” says Neli Vacheva, senior analyst with IDC’s Customer Insights and Analysis Group.
 “The sector is introducing innovation-enabled production processes, advanced asset and inventory management.
 Moreover, there will be new sales models based on IoT, robotization, artificial intelligence, machine learning, and 3D printing.
 IoT data utilization efforts have repositioned manufacturers in the value creation chain and transformed entire industrial ecosystems.”

 “European retailers are also running fast in the DX race, with the aim of gaining a competitive advantage, while the non-DX players confine themselves to a shrinking addressable market,” says Angela Vacca, senior research manager with IDC’s Customer Insights and Analysis Group.
 “European retailers will increasingly leverage technology to renovate their business models, deliver innovative services, and enhance customer experience (CX).”